Manage the risks of exporting

 - If you are VAT registered, you must provide details of all your transactions with other European Union (EU) member states on your VAT return.
 You will need to complete additional monthly Intrastat declarations if your purchases from EU member states total more than £1.5 million of goods and/or your sales to EU member states will reach £250,000 in a year.
 Read our introduction to Intrastat.

 - Companies overseas may try to copy your ideas or abuse your trade marks, and it can be difficult to protect and enforce your rights.
 Read more about intellectual property protection overseas.

 - Managing international deliveries and payments can be more complex than when trading within the UK.
 You need to make sure that you have the right skills and resources.

 - Your customer may be based in a country that imposes restrictions or limits on the type of goods you wish to export, which could cause delays or even prevent your dealings.

-- If you are trading in a third country outside the European Union and there are trade barriers which make trading difficult, you can appeal to the Market Access Database (MADB) Complaint Register.
+- If you are trading in a third country outside the European Union and there are trade barriers which make trading difficult, you can appeal using the Access2Markets portal.
 This is a single entry point where you can request clarification on third-country tariffs, import formalities, documentation and other measures.
 You can also make complaints if you think trade barriers are unrealistic or illegal or are imposed unfairly.